-The pomp and pageantry that attended the recent Igbo New yam festival spoke eloquently of the people’s rich cultural heritage.
-The occasion which held at the Astoria-Sali main hall in Iso Roobertinkatu 14, Helsinki, Finland was packaged by the Igbo Union Finland in sophisticated cultural extravaganza, with delegates from almost all the Igbo associations in Europe and the Scandinavian region, namely Sweden, Holland, Italy, Denmark, Norway, and, of course, other African state representatives were there, including the Ashanti from Ghana, Kenyan, Senegal, Cameroon and all the Igbo union members.
+The pomp and pageantry that attended the recent Igbo New Yam festival spoke eloquently of the people’s rich cultural heritage.
+The occasion, which was held at the Astoria-Sali main hall in Iso Roobertinkatu 14, Helsinki, Finland, was packaged by the Igbo Union Finland as a sophisticated cultural extravaganza, with delegates from almost all the Igbo associations in Europe and the Scandinavian region, namely Sweden, Holland, Italy, Denmark, Norway, and, of course, other African state representatives were there, including the Ashanti from Ghana, Kenyan, Senegal, Cameroon and all the Igbo union members.

-That perhaps explains why in a traditional Igbo setting invitation to the festival is usually thrown open.
+That perhaps explains why in a traditional Igbo setting, an invitation to the festival is usually thrown open.
 What this means, according to Dr. Godwin Ikegwuonu, the chairman of the occasion, is that there is abundant food for not just the harvesters but friends and well-wishers alike to enjoy.

-The ceremony at the Astoria-Sali apparently meant to replicate the new yam festival in its indigenous setting interestingly; it was advertised for the first time to all Igbos association in Europe and Nordic region, Sweden, Norway, Denmark, Germany, London, Italy, Holland, Spain and Austria.
+The ceremony at the Astoria-Sali is apparently meant to replicate the new yam festival in its indigenous setting.
+Interestingly, it was advertised for the first time to all Igbos associations in Europe and the Nordic region, including Sweden, Norway, Denmark, Germany, London, Italy, Holland, Spain and Austria.
 The attempt was not in futility, judging by the carnival nature of the event.

-For those at the occasion who were not of Igbo origin that attended the event even among the Igbos present, the big Surprises was the vibrant cultural dances, the fashion show, Igbo children cultural display and the displays and the appearance of Igbo ancestral masks, which succeeded in capturing the festive mood that has become synonymous with the iri-ji in traditional Igbo societies and many of other activities.
+For those at the occasion who were not of Igbo origin that attended the event even among the Igbo’s present, the big Surprises were the vibrant cultural dances, the fashion show, Igbo children’s cultural display and the displays and the appearance of Igbo ancestral masks, which succeeded in capturing the festive mood that has become synonymous with the iri-ji in traditional Igbo societies and many of other activities.

 The event which ended around 10:pm was considered a huge success by all the attendees.
 As one observer noted he enjoyed the event and hope to come again in the coming years.
 The Igbo Union Finland, the principal host of the event promised to make it even more splendid in the coming years.
 Click to View more event Pictures